-The assessment begins with a Background Questionnaire (BQ) .
-Among other things, the BQ asks about the participant’s computer experiences, which is essential to route them to either taking the paper assessment or computer assessment.
-After completing the assessment, participants with no computer experience will be routed to the paper-based assessment, as will participants refusing to take the test on the computer.
-The remainder will be routed to the computer-based assessment (see Figure A).
+The BQ included questions about the participant’s computer experience.
+The answers to these questions were used to route the participant to either the paper- or computer-based assessment when the BQ interview was completed.
+Participants with no computer experience were routed to the paper-based assessment, as were participants who declined to take the assessment on the laptop.
+The remainder were routed to the computer-based assessment (see figure A).

-Participants who perform well on both parts of the computer-based Core section will be randomly routed to the computer-based literacy, computer-based numeracy, or problem-solving domains.
-The computer-based assessment (CBA) consists of Module 1 and Module 2.
-Each module is a set of literacy, numeracy, or problem-solving units.
-Respondents who receive literacy or numeracy in CBA Module 1 will not repeat the same domain but instead receive one of the other two modules in CBA Module 2.
-Respondents who receive problem-solving in CBA Module 1 have a 50 percent chance of receiving a second set of problem-solving items again and a 50 percent chance of receiving literacy or numeracy items in CBA Module 2.
+Participants who performed well on both parts of the computer-based core section were randomly routed to either the computer-based literacy, computer-based numeracy, or digital problem-solving domains.
+The computer-based assessment (CBA) consisted of Module 1 and Module 2.
+Each module was a set of literacy, numeracy, or problem-solving units.
+Respondents who received literacy or numeracy in CBA Module 1 did not repeat the same domain but instead received one of the other two modules in CBA Module 2.
+Respondents who received digital problem solving in CBA Module 1 had a 50 percent chance of receiving a second set of problem-solving items again and a 50 percent chance of receiving literacy or numeracy items in CBA Module 2.